natnathou/accuweather/README.md

 # netanel-zaffran-07-07-2020
+npm install from the root project

+npm install from client folder

-"npm start" from the root project it will run the server and the client http://localhost:3000    to listen the client
+"npm start" from the root project it will run the server and the client

+http://localhost:3000    to listen the client